SleepWalker/hoauth/README.md

 * `scenario` - scenario name for the $model (optional)
 * `loginAction` - name of a local login action (should be in the same controller as `oauth` action). (default: 'actionLogin')
 * `duration` - 'remember me' duration in ms. (default: 2592000 //30days)
+* `usernameAttribute` - you can specify username attribute, when it must be unique (like in `yii-user` extension), that hoauth will try to validate it's uniqueness.

 `UserOAuth` model
 -----------------